what are you buying...?

 Verdict: They're easy to find, but why bother?

 2. Cosmeceuticals.
 One step better.
 As the name would suggest, it is the combination of a "cosmetic" and a "pharmaceutical".
 This means these types of products have clinically proven ingredients - usually making up about 50-60% of the product.
 They use pure, active vitamins and minerals, and are generally fragrance and paraben free.
 You will find these in good salons.
 Verdict: Better than a cosmetic, but if you're going this far, why not buy a...

 3. Cosmedicals.
 The big guns!!
 This is the stuff that makes your skin sing, that creates changes you can actually see.
 These guys are medical strength - the highest doses we can give you, as therapists, without having a doctor write a script.
 You NEED to have them individually prescribed by a therapist specifically for your skin type, as they can do damage on the wrong skins.
 Cosmedics are scientifically proven, use loads of awesome technologies to get them deep into the skin (the kind of stuff I can talk for years about,) and are synthetic fragrance free, paraben free and chemical preservative free.
 The product itself is made up of 70-85% active ingredients.
 Verdict: Honestly, why wouldn't you use them???

 OK, so you now say, "If I'm going to do it, I should do it properly.
-But I bet those cosmedicals cost a fortune".
-Well, if a cleanser that costs $50, lasts 6 months, and takes off a full face of makeup (including eye make up) is expensive, then yes, I guess by your standards it is.
+But I bet those products cost a fortune".
 One of the most common things I come up against, is clients thinking they have to spend a fortune on skin care.